 Disclaimer: Travel restrictions and governmental regulations can change rapidly and the information below might be outdated within a few hours.
 Therefore, double-check all information with your embassy or on official websites.
 Traveling Lifestyle does not take any responsibility for your decision to travel.

-Travelers are required to fill out the Check-Mig form between 24 hours and 1 hour before departure.
+Also, visitors are required to fill out the Check-Mig form between 24 hours and 1 hour before departure.

 They also must download the CoronAPP to permanently update their health status and receive COVID-19-related recommendations.